51 Pegasi b

-51 Pegasi b, officially named Dimidium (/dI'mIdi@m/), is an extrasolar planet approximately 50 ly away in the constellation of Pegasus.
-It was the first exoplanet to be discovered orbiting a main-sequence star, the Sun-like 51 Pegasi, and marked a breakthrough in astronomical research.
+51 Pegasi b, officially named Dimidium (/dI'mIdi@m/), is an extrasolar planet approximately 50 ly away in the Pegasus constellation.
+Dimidium was the first planet to be discovered orbiting a main-sequence star, the Sun-like 51 Pegasi — a major astronomical discovery.
 It is the prototype for a class of planets called hot Jupiters.

 In 2017, traces of water were discovered in the planet's atmosphere.
 In 2019, the Nobel Prize in Physics was awarded in part for the discovery of 51 Pegasi b.

 Name

 51 Pegasi is the Flamsteed designation of the host star.
 The planet was originally designated 51 Pegasi b by Michel Mayor and Didier Queloz, who discovered the planet in 1995.
 The following year it was unofficially dubbed "Bellerophon" /bE'lEr@fQn/ by astronomer Geoffrey Marcy, who followed the convention of naming planets after Greek and Roman mythological figures (Bellerophon is a figure from Greek mythology who rode the winged horse Pegasus).

 In July 2014, the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name for this planet was Dimidium.
 The name was submitted by the de, Switzerland.
 'Dimidium' is Latin for 'half', referring to the planet's mass of approximately half the mass of Jupiter.